No Prior Experience Required

 - University of Southern California

-Other FTM graduates go on to acquire solid, entry-level jobs with media companies based in New York, Los Angeles, Chicago, and other major cities across the nation.
+Other FTMA graduates go on to acquire solid, entry-level jobs with media companies based in New York, Los Angeles, Chicago, and other major cities across the nation.
 Recent Fairfield alumni have successful secured employment with the following companies:

 - Comedy Central